clauseHQ/hackathons/README.md

 # How do I publish my Smart Clause Template so it shows up in Clause?

 # How do I get access to Clause?

+Please come talk to us at the Hackathon, or email support@clause.io.

 # Do you rate-limit execution requests?